Records Specialist, Senior

 JOB SUMMARY

-This is a lead worker position with duties requiring independent decision making and contact with the public, attorneys, litigants and the court.
-Area of assignment can be any court related departments under the Clerk of the Circuit Court.
-Employees in this class resolve complex problems and use independent judgment based on Florida Statutes, Rules of Court and other pertinent legal authorities.
-This employee works closely with supervisors and management to coordinate activities toward the completion of shift work.
+This is a team leader position with duties requiring independent decision making and contact with the public, attorneys, litigants, and the court.
+Area of assignment can be any departments under the Clerk of the Circuit Court.
+Employees in this class resolve complex matters and use independent judgment based on Florida Statutes, Rules of Court, and other pertinent legal authorities.
+While not a supervisory position, this employee does work closely with supervisors and management to coordinate activities toward the completion of section work.
 The work may include cash handling and verification, account balancing, and preparing daily bank deposits.

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)

-• Assists supervisor in the planning, assigning and reviewing of work assignments and staff performance;
+- Serves as a team leader by assisting the supervisor in the planning, assigning, and reviewing of work assignments and staff performance;

-• Trains new employees and keeps staff apprised of policy and procedural changes;
+- Trains employees and keeps staff apprised of policy and procedural changes;

-• Assists in opening, closing, balancing, verifying cash and preparing bank deposits;
+- May assist in opening, closing, balancing, verifying cash, and preparing bank deposits;

-• Reviews and processes legal documents and files; may determine viability of documents;
+- Reviews and processes documents and files; may determine viability of documents;

 QUALIFICATIONS